dejanu/linux/README.md

   ```
   process completed and the terminal will close.

-  If you run ls, your shell process will start up another process to run the ls program, then it will wait for it to finish.
-When it finishes, control is returned to the shell.w ith exec ls, you actually replace your shell program in the current process with the ls program so that, when it finishes, there's no shell waiting for it.
+ * If you run `ls`, your shell process will start up another process to run the `ls` program, then it will wait for it to finish.
+When it finishes, control is returned to the shell. with `exec ls`, you actually replace your shell program in the current process with the ls program so that, when it finishes, there's no shell waiting for it.

+ * When the user types a command in the shell a new process is created (using **fork** from the user's login shell then the command is loaded onto child process space via **exec** system call)

 -----------------------------------------------------------------------------------------------------------------------------